Hey, my name is Nick.

 -

 Miles of prime Lake Washington shoreline, a natural treasure that should belong to all of us, is locked behind private gates and $20M estates.
-The lake shouldn’t be a backyard for Mercer Island rejects.
-If those parasites want to keep their beach private, they should pay us for it.
+The lake shouldn’t be someone’s backyard, but if they want to keep their beach private, they should pay us for it.

 Let’s put a property tax on exclusive private shoreline without public access